blind-contours/CVtreeMLE/README.md

 \*Note - results in explanations below may change slightly based on
 runs:

-Above, the mixture ATE for this rule is 2.92 (2.73 - 3.10), which covers our true ATE used to generate the data which was 3.
-The mixture ATE is interpreted as: the average counterfactual mean outcome if all individuals were exposed to the rule shown in
+Above, the estimated mixture ATE for this rule is 5.92 (5.73 - 6.10),
+which covers our true mixture ATE used to generate the data which was 6.
-`Mixture Interaction Rules` compared to if all individuals were unexposed is 2.92.
-That is, those individuals who are exposed to this rule have an outcome that is 2.92 higher compared to those that are not exposed to this rule.
-The standard error, confidence intervals and p-values are derived from the influence curve of this estimator as described above.
+The estimated mixture ATE is interpreted as: the average counterfactual mean outcome if all individuals were exposed to the rule shown in `Mixture Interaction Rules` compared to if all individuals were unexposed is 5.92.
+That is, those individuals who are exposed to this rule have an outcome that is 5.92 higher compared to those that are not exposed to this rule.
+The standard error, confidence intervals and p-values are derived from the influence curve of this estimator.

 ``` r
 mixture_v_results <- sim_results$`V-Specific Mix Results`